0xharib/0xharib.github.io/_posts/2023-01-23-where-are-the-new-computer-overlords.md

 ## Contender 2: Wikipedia

-Wikipedia has had it's own fill of press coverage touting it as the Google killer going back to this [2007 Wired Article](https://www.wired.com/2007/11/rumor-wikipedia/)
+Wikipedia has had its own fill of press coverage touting it as the Google killer going back to this [2007 Wired Article](https://www.wired.com/2007/11/rumor-wikipedia/)

-That said, Wikipedia can be a powerful tool especially if you know how to look beneath the hood and write DBPedia queries.
+That said, Wikipedia can be a powerful tool, especially if you know how to look beneath the hood and write DBPedia queries.

-I haven't used SPARQL or SNORQL in a while so it took me a good 30 minutes to construct the query correctly but this is what I ended up with:
+I haven't used SPARQL or SNORQL in a while, so it took me a good 30 minutes to construct the query correctly, but this is what I ended up with:

-    SELECT DISTINCT ?person ?countryOfBirth ?countryOfPlay ?odiDebutYear
+SELECT DISTINCT ?person ?countryOfBirth ?countryOfPlay ?odiDebutYear {
-    {
 ?person a dbo:Cricketer .
 ?person dbpedia2:country ?countryOfPlay .
 ?person dbpedia2:birthPlace/dbo:country* ?countryOfBirth .
 ?countryOfBirth a dbo:Country .
 ?person dbpedia2:odidebutyear ?odiDebutYear .
 FILTER(!(?countryOfBirth As :India))
 FILTER(regex(?countryOfPlay, "^India"))
 FILTER(?odiDebutYear > 1980)
 }
 LIMIT 20

 ![DBPedia Query Results]({{ site.baseurl }}/assets/images/2023/dbpedia.png)

-Finally Robin Singh surfaces along with some noise (East Punjab, Calcutta and the British Raj are all classified as Country under DBPedia's ontology)
+At last, Robin Singh surfaces along with some noise (East Punjab, Calcutta, and the British Raj are all classified as Country under DBPedia's ontology)

 ## Contender 3: ChatGPT

 I don't expect ChatGPT to possess encyclopedic knowledge of every capped player and their birth locations.

 While I did expect ChatGPT to fail, it did so in a highly amusing fashion!

 ![ChatGPT Lolwut]({{ site.baseurl }}/assets/images/2023/chatGPTlolwut.png)